 How big will it be?

 This will depend upon the final specification of the Sunnica Energy Farm but there is a direct correlation between the amount of land we require and the level of energy we are able to produce.
-We will publish the size of the proposed site as soon as we are in a position to do so.

 What is the planning process?